davi-mbatista/flexmix/README.md

 	bower install flexmix --save
 ````
 ### Setup
-Just `@import` flexmix in your sass or scss file.
+Just `@import` flexmix in your sass or scss file and you're good to go.

 ### Usage
 #### So.. you wanna be a cool kid and use flexbox on your project?
 No problem!

-flexmix is a easy to use, sass mixing (more like a shortcut) that helps you to write flexbox properties as quick as possible. check this out:
+flexmix is a easy to use sass mixing (actually, more like a shortcut) that helps you to write flexbox properties as quick as possible. check this out:

 	.my-container{
-	 @include flex-cont(row, nowrap, flex-start, center, center);
+	 @include flex-container(row, nowrap, flex-start, center, center);
 	}

 	// results in: